ydahal1/ydahal1/ReadMe.md

 1. Why did the software engineer go broke?
 Because he lost his domain in a bet!

-2. Why did the cybersecurity expert get thrown out of the theater?
-He was trying to hack the mainframe!
+2. Why do programmers prefer dark mode?
+Because light attracts bugs!

-3. Why did the programmer quit his job?
-Because he didn't get arrays!
+3. Why did the cyber security expert always carry a pen and paper?
+Because they couldn't remember their password!

-4. Why did the computer go to the doctor?
-Because it had a virus - it was feeling a bit "bytey"!
+4. How does a computer programmer drink coffee?
+In Java, of course!

 [
-Wed Jan 17 01:13:01 UTC 2024
+Thu Jan 18 01:12:12 UTC 2024
  ]